 THE SHINING

-Does this Stephen King for the to match the 's legacy. need any introduction?
-Possession, seeing spirits, and a range of other horrors come to life in this iconic , for which the iconic
+Does this Stephen King story need any introduction?
+Possession, seeing spirits, and a range of other horrors come to life in this iconic film, for which Saul Bass created the iconic graphic design for the movie poster to match the film's legacy.

 GRAND PRIX